simple-acme/simple-acme.github.io/manual/advanced-use/secret-management.md

 ## Multiple backends

-Currently there is only a single backend for the secret manager, which is a `.json` file in the configuration folder.
+Currently, there is only a single backend for the secret manager, which is a `.json` file in the configuration folder.
 The location of that file may be modified through [settings.json](/reference/settings), for example if you want to share it between different ACME endpoints.
 In the future the idea is to support more backends like Azure KeyVault.
 Implementation of a new backend is fairly straightforward for someone with C# experience, it just requires an assembly that implements [ISecretService](https://github.com/simple-acme/simple-acme/blob/master/src/main.lib/Services/Interfaces/ISecretService.cs).
 Contributions in this area are most welcome!